SoweluAvanzo/DAO-ML_Cinco_Cloud_Editor/README.md

 [EPL2](https://www.eclipse.org/legal/epl-2.0/)

 # How to Use
-To use the editor, we recommend executing locally the Cinco Cloud Archetype according to the instructions reported below.
-Two options are provided.
-Users can directly execute the saved docker image without having to recompile it from scratch by downloading and executing it from the Zenodo repository at the link: https://zenodo.org/records/15188048.

-Alternatively, users can execute the following commands from the original repository in order to build and execute the Docker container:
+To use the editor, follow these simple steps to build and run the Docker container:

-1. to compile the docker image execute **from the root of the project**:
+1. To compile the docker image, execute **from the root of the project**:

     `./build.sh`

-2. to run the docker image execute:
+2. To run the docker image, execute:

     `./run.sh`

-    (It is important that both ports `3000` and `8000` are exposed)
+    (It is important that port `3000` is exposed)

-optional:
-    the `env.list` contains environment variables which will be used by the run-script.
+The `env.list` file contains environment variables that will be used by the run script and can be customized as needed.

+## Docker Configuration

+The editor is built on the Cinco Cloud base image available at:
+- `registry.gitlab.com/scce/cinco-projects/cinco-editor/cinco-editor:latest`

+The Docker container mounts:
+- `./workspace` at `/editor/workspace` for your workspace files
+- `./languages` at `/editor/languages` for language definitions

 ## Related projects and Used Technologies